chef-boneyard/chef-rfc/rfc023-chef-12-attributes-changes.md

 The desired abilities are:
 * To be able to safely delete a key in the Attribute at a given precedence level
 * To be able to safely delete a key in the Attribute at all precedence levels
-* To be able to assign into a precendence level in a way that overwrites the entire nested value of a key at that precedence level, ala Chef 10.
+* To be able to assign into a precedence level in a way that overwrites the entire nested value of a key at that precedence level, ala Chef 10.

 ## Motivation